 Digitizing and Automating the Tenant Screening Process

 When tenants want to rent one of our properties, we ask for a current government-issued form of identification and two verifiable documents that prove income.
-We also ask for social security numbers so we can run our background and credit checks.
+We also ask for social security numbers to run our background and credit checks.

-You're really looking for someone who qualifies, and this process accomplishes that.
+You're looking for someone who qualifies, and this process accomplishes that.

 Accepting and Declining Tenants Based on Screening Results